EpikFlux/EpikFlux/README.md

 <h2 align="left">Hi 👋!
 My name is Pranesh, and I'm an Electronics and Communication student at the Chennai Institute of Technology in Chennai, India.
-I have a deep passion for cybersecurity and ethical hacking, and I am keen on exploring and mastering the intricacies of this ever-evolving field.</h2>
+I have a passion for cybersecurity and ethical hacking, and I am keen on exploring and mastering the intricacies of this ever-evolving field.</h2>

 ###